|►||About the Center|

 Student's dorm accommodation costs are supported by funds from the European Commission through the Seattle EU Center of Excellence's grant.

 Please note: To be considered for this program students are also required to send copies of their transcripts, by the application deadline, to the EU Center of Excellence at the address listed below.
 University of Washington students can submit unofficial transcripts by uploading them to this Dropbox.
-Students from other institutions should submit official copies of their transcripts via mail.
+Students from other institutions should submit official copies of their transcripts via mail at the University of Washington EUCE address listed below.

 Financial Aid & Grants